alizoog/product-crud-jersey/README.md

 # Product CRUD API

-This project is a simple Product CRUD (Create, Read, Update, Delete) API built using Jersey and integrated with PostgreSQL.
+This project is a simple Product CRUD (Create, Read, Update, Delete) API built using ```Jersey Freamwork``` and integrated with PostgreSQL.
 The repository name for this project is **product-crud-vue**.

 ## Features
 - Create a new product